KARTIKVERMA01/LGMVIP-Web/README.md

 # Task 1
    *A list of errands and other task
    *Can edit and mark as completed
    *Can remove by double clicking
 # Task 2
-  *Interactive calculator used for simple calculations.
+   *Interactive calculator used for simple calculations